Town Hill, Wrexham: Rebuilding and as a Town Hall

 In 1713, a new building as a Town Hall was built, replacing the previous old medieval hall, on the same site to the expense of the county.
 The new hall had two floors, an upper and lower floor, with the lower floor being open and containing nine shops, while the upper floor was used by magistrates.
 The Hall stood on open arches, that were resting on pillars located where the past shops had been.
 The building had extended westwards on its northern side, likely to add a jury room.
 While an additional two-storey building was constructed to its south-west, containing a few rooms for occupation by the then county treasurer Philip Cross.

 From the 18th century, the hall was occasionally let by the Crown for public entertainment and meetings when it was not required for county use.
-Although in return, lessees had to bore the cost of building repairs, with the county not providing funds.
+Although in return, lessees had to bear the cost of building repairs, with the county not providing funds.
 As a result of these public lets, the premises hosted a "Yorkshire Cloth Market" as part of a March fair.
-However, by 1788, following suggestions the county would re-acquire the hall, cloth traders had to re-locate to a small square of shops on a tanner's property, later coined as Yorkshire Square.
-The plans of the county to re-acquire the hall however did not follow through, as instead the great sessions or assizes were instead moved to Ruthin as a new Hall of Pleas and record office was decided to be built there.
+However, by 1788, following suggestions, the county would re-acquire the hall, cloth traders had to re-locate to a small square of shops on a tanner's property, later coined as Yorkshire Square.
+The plans of the county to re-acquire the hall, however, did not follow through, as instead the great sessions or assizes were moved to Ruthin as a new Hall of Pleas and a record office was decided to be built there.

 In the early 19th century, the great room of the hall had been additionally used for a while as a depot for the East Denbighshire Militia, with their muskets and uniforms being ranged around the building's walls.

 In 1820, it was then described as "A Town Hall or Hall of Pleas".
 In c.
 1834, the ground floor was enclosed between its pillars, with the lower part of the premises converted into "spirit vaults" shortly after.
 In April 1852, a clock was presented to the town by local subscriptions to commemorate the marriage of Watkin Williams-Wynn, and was placed on the eastern front elevation of the building.
 Beneath the clock was the coat of arms of Charles II, which bore the date 1663.
+In 1879, the police and Magistrates in the building moved to County Buildings.